zhol0777/is-this-good/README.md

 ### TTC

-NOT KNOWN TO WORK WITH OUTEMU HOTSWAP WITHOUT SANDING PINS

 Popular in China, less popular in the West.
 Known to be smooth, pretty cheap.
 Can’t go wrong with these!

 ### Kailh

-DOES NOT WORK WITH OUTEMU HOTSWAP WITHOUT SANDING PINS
-MAY HAVE ISSUES WITH MILLMAX SOCKETS

 A big manufacturer that produces all sorts of sensor equipment, not just limited to MX switch clones.
-Not awful, just not popular in the switch meta for not generating anything of significant quality.
-Has a different housing design, which is more difficult to open with a small flathead and requires a special switch opener.
+Not awful, just less popular in the switch meta currently for not generating anything particularly interesting, although they do have some funky options.
+Generally, their switches are of "winglatch" style, which requires an opener different from your regular 4-pin opener, or a flathead.

 #### Full POM Housing (Creams, Blueberries, etc.)